palikar/blog-hugo-files/content/posts/pandas_notes.md

 There are a few way that we can transform a _DataFrame_ into another one by applying a map-like functions on the data.
 Depending on our needs we have the following options:

--   **pipe()** - Table wise Function Application:
+-   `pipe()` - Table wise Function Application:
--   **apply()** - Row or Column Wise Function Application
+-   `apply()` - Row or Column Wise Function Application
--   **applymap()** - Element wise Function Application
+-   `applymap()` - Element wise Function Application

 ### Piping {#piping}

 From the official documentation:

-> Use .pipe when chaining together functions that expect Series, DataFrames or GroupBy objects
+> Use .pipe when chaining together functions that expect Series, _DataFrames_ or _GroupBy_ objects

-From what I understand - One would used that when applying a bunch of functions on all elements of /DataFrame/(or whatever) while still having the possability that the applied functions takes more than just one argument.
-For example, let's add two to every elemnt in DataFrame through a adder functions that just adds its two arguments.
+From what I understand - One would used that when applying a bunch of functions on all elements of _DataFrame_ (or whatever) while still having the possibility that the applied functions takes more than just one argument.
+For example, let's add two to every element in _DataFrame_ through a adder functions that just adds its two arguments.

 ```python
 import pandas as pd